openvinotoolkit/model_server/docs/python_support/reference.md

 The exception is caught by the `PythonExecutorCalculator` which logs it and returns non-OK status.
 Model Server then reads that status and sets graph in an error state.
 Then it closes all graph's input streams and waits until in-progress actions are finished.
 Once it's done the graph gets removed.

-This behavior has different effect on the client depending on the kind of gRPC endpoint used - unary or streaming:
+This behavior has different effect on the client depending on the kind of endpoint used - unary or streaming:

 - **Unary**